Fast Fourier Transform in Rust

 The two major bottlenecks in FFT are the CPU cycles and memory accesses.

-We picked an efficient, general-purpose FFT algorithm.
+We picked an efficient and well-known FFT algorithm.
 Our implementation can make use of latest CPU features such as AVX-512, but performs well even without them.

 Our key insight for speeding up memory accesses is that FFT is equivalent to applying gates to all qubits in [0, n).
 This creates the opportunity to leverage the same memory access patterns as a high-performance quantum state simulator.